 Felony Vandalism

 Felony vandalism is the most severe form of vandalism.
 In the Los Angeles court system, any act of vandalism that causes more than $400 in damage represents a felony.
-A Los Angeles criminal defense attorney can help individuals face these charges.
+A Los Angeles criminal defense lawyer can help individuals face these charges.

 Penalties for Vandalism Convictions in California